 Inside the body, calcium and magnesium are in competition.
 They do this by binding with the same proteins within your muscles.
 A build-up of calcium causes muscles to over-contract, leading to spasms or twitches.

-Magnesium for muscle spasms regulates those contractions and allows the muscles to relax.
+A benefits of magnesium is that is helps to regulate muscle spasms and contractions and allows the muscles to relax.
 This is why some health professionals advise increasing intake to alleviate and prevent these spasms.

 Muscle spasms are often considered symptoms of magnesium deficiency.
 This is where the body lacks the magnesium it needs to stop the contractions.
 Other muscle spasms are side effects of certain medications or linked to specific health conditions.